Wonder Boy in Monster Land: Gameplay

 In Wonder Boy in Monster Land, players control Wonder Boy as he destroys the monsters in Monster Land and defeats the MEKA dragon.
 When the player begins the game, Wonder Boy starts out in the City of Wonder Land without any items or gold, but to give him a chance, at the beginning of the game, the city's mayor gives him a sword and a revival potion and sets him off on his own.
 The game is divided into twelve levels, and each of them has its own unique features, items, monsters, and secrets.
 These levels include towns, valleys, deserts, islands, and castles.
 Players use the D-pad to move Wonder Boy on the main screen, to enter doors by pressing upward, and to use Magic Weapons by pressing downward.
 The D-pad is also used to select between various items when in a shop.
 Players also have two buttons: one which makes Wonder Boy attack with his sword and buy items in the shop; and one which makes Wonder Boy jump and skip through storylines.

 Wonder Boy has a life meter which consists of a series of red hearts; he starts the game with five red hearts.
 Whenever he sustains damage those hearts turn black.
 When all the hearts turn black, Wonder Boy dies, and the game ends.
 Players score points whenever Wonder Boy defeats enemies and collects certain treasures, and at certain point intervals Wonder Boy receives an additional life heart.
 Players earn gold throughout the game in order to purchase weapons, magic weapons, and other items in shops and rooms.
 Gold is obtained from enemies, while some are hidden in odd places such as trees and clouds.
 The game has an "Hourglass Timer" on the top of the screen; whenever the Hourglass Timer runs out, Wonder Boy loses some life.
 The Hourglass Timer can be refilled by collecting hourglasses or by visiting hospitals or taverns.
 In the ZX Spectrum version of the game, a candle represents the timer.

-In the Master System version of the game, pressing one of the buttons takes players to the Status Screen which primarily shows what items they currently have.
+In the Master System version of the game, pressing the pause button on the console takes players to the Status Screen which primarily shows what items they currently have.
 Other information displayed in the Status Screen include types and strengths of weapons and armor equipped; gold; life remaining; special items collected; and types of "Magic Weapons" collected and their quantities.
 Magic Weapons include bombs that roll on the ground, fireballs that fly through the air, small tornadoes that run on the ground and attack enemies, and "thunder flash" which damages all enemies on the screen.
 In the game's other versions except for Famicom version, all gameplay information is displayed on the left and top edges of the screen; there is no need to access a separate screen.